-Day-to-day operational management of vetting and the design of specific vetting processes has been delegated to the Designated Child Protection Liaison Person (DPL) who is the Youth Services Manager.
+Day to day operational management of vetting and the design of specific vetting processes has been delegated to the Designated Child Protection Liaison Person (DPL) who is the Director of Youth Services.
+The Director of Youth Services will be Garda Vetting Officer and will be supported by the HR and Volunteer Manager.
+The HR and Volunteer Manager is assigned the Garda Vetting Administrator for Belong To.